ibm-cloud-docs/solution-tutorials/hpc-lsf-on-vpc.hidden.md

 You will also need:
 * An {{site.data.keyword.cloud_notm}} billable account
 * A Spectrum LSF version 10.2 or higher installation binary.
+See [IBM Spectrum LSF Suites](https://www.ibm.com/products/hpc-workload-management) or contact your IBM Sales representative for details.

 ## Set up the {{site.data.keyword.cloud_notm}} CLI
-{: #hpc-eda-set-up-cli}
+{: #hpc-lsf-on-vpc-set-up-cli}
 {: step}

 1. Log into the machine you will use for this deployment.